bufbuild/bufplugin-go/README.md

     options:
       timestamp_suffix: _timestamp # set to the suffix you'd like to enforce
 ```

+All configuration that can be used for builtin rules can be used for rules exposed by plugins; the
+`use, except, ignore, ignore_only` keys work just as you'd expect.

 Plugins can be named whatever you'd like them to be, however we'd recommend following the convention
 of prefixing your binary names with `buf-plugin-` for clarity.